-Potential EB-5 investors should contact us to receive our preliminary investor questionnaire.
+Potential EB-5 investors should contact us or click the button marked “Questionnaire” below to receive our preliminary “Investor Suitability Questionnaire”.
 Once completed, your responses will be evaluated internally to determine EB-5 eligibility.
-Review will be completed in no more than twenty-four hours.
-An investor questionnaire may be obtained by completing the form under our "Contact Us" section, or by clicking the button below.
+Review will be completed in no more than forty-eight (48) hours.

-If approved, potential EB-5 investors will be contacted by a member of our team to discuss available investment offerings.
+If a potential EB-5 investor is preliminarily approved for the EB-5 Regional Center program, they will be contacted by a member of our team to discuss available investment offerings.
 Once the potential EB-5 investor has decided which project meets the potential EB-5 investor's stated investment objectives, a numbered Private Placement Memorandum ("PPM") and Subscription Agreement will be delivered to the potential EB-5 investor.
 At that point, a potential EB-5 investor should review all documents with their attorney and prepare the source of funds documentation enclosed therein.

-If the potential EB-5 investor decides to invest, the investor should execute the Subscription Agreement and transfer funds in accordance with the instructions enclosed therein.
+If the potential EB-5 investor decides to invest, after reviewing all project documents with their attorney, the investor should execute the Subscription Agreement and transfer funds in accordance with the instructions enclosed therein.